artsy/relay-workshop/src/exercises/01-Query-Renderer/README.md

 _TODO: line numbers_

-`QueryRenderer` is the component we're going to render; `graphql` helps us specify the GraphQL query that should be made.
+`QueryRenderer` is the component we'll render to connect our component to the GraphQL endpoint; `graphql` helps us specify the GraphQL query that should be made.

 We'll talk about the `environment` dependency in an upcoming exercise.
 For now you don't need to know much about it other than it's a place for Relay to cache network requests.